 Background and undertakings:

-- Controller and WalkMe have entered into the Principal Agreement under which WalkMe agreed to provide the Service pursuant to the Principal Agreement to the Controller or its Affiliates.
+- Controller and WalkMe have entered into the Principal Agreement under which WalkMe agreed to provide the Service pursuant to the Principal Agreement to the Controller and/or its Affiliates.
 In rendering the Service, WalkMe may from time to time be provided with, or have access to, information of the Controller which may qualify as Personal Data (as defined below).

 - Subject to the terms of this DPA, WalkMe shall process Controller‘s data as a processor for the provision of the Service under the Principal Agreement and as further described in Annex 1.